 First, Calculate Your Expenses

 Your first step should be to figure out what you’re usually spending each month on bills.
-This should be super easy if you’re keeping a budget – but if not, just write down your monthly recurring bill payments, the ones you pay every month like clockwork (rent, utilities, car payment) and total them up.
+This should be super easy if you’re keeping a budget – or using an automated tool like Learnvest, but if not, just write down your monthly recurring bill payments, the ones you pay every month like clockwork (rent, utilities, car payment) and total them up.
 Use the Financial Best Life free budgeting template if you'd like a jumping off point.

 Second, Open a Separate “Bill Pay” Account

-Then transfer this set amount either once a month or bi-weekly into a separate account for their awesome customer service and free account options!) plus a little extra just in case of emergency.
+Then transfer this set amount either once a month or bi-weekly into a separate account plus a little extra just in case of emergency.
 This is called a “money cushion” instead of a formal emergency fund.
 Read about the difference between these two here.

 FYI: I keep about $200 in my separate bill pay account for any unexpected overages.